-MLGW expects power to be fully restored Monday after Saturday’s storms
+MLGW: Nearly all power restored after weekend storms

-MEMPHIS, Tenn. — Memphis Light, Gas and Water expects to have power across Memphis and Shelby County fully restored by Monday after severe storms knocked out the power for more than 36,000 customers.
+MEMPHIS, Tenn. — Memphis Light, Gas and Water expects to have power across Memphis and Shelby County fully restored Monday after severe storms knocked out the power for more than 38,000 customers.

-The utility says 1,700 people are still without power and crews are focusing on smaller, more complicated outages as they near full restoration.
+Around noon on Monday, the utility said all but 80 customers have had their power restored.

-There are 28 tree trimming crews clearing areas, 22 troubleshooters are currently assessing damage and making repairs.
-12 outside crews are also assisting MLGW.
+At total of 28 tree trimming crews were activated to clear areas and some 22 troubleshooters were tasked with assessing damage.
+Twelve outside crews were also called in to assist MLGW.

 If you are experiencing an outage, the utility wants you to call the outage hotline at (901) 544-6500.
 Once the outage has been reported, customers can receive updates by calling the outage hotline, contacting the Customer Care Center at (901) 528-6549 or by using the MLGW app.